 Next-Gen Antivirus - turns ON/OFF the Next-Gen Antivirus module;

-AutoScan USB Ports - turn on/off the automatic scan of any USB Removable Device (like flash drives, storage devices, HDDs) that is plugged in a computer.
+AutoScan USB Ports - turn on/off the automatic scan of any USB Removable Device (like flash drives, storage devices, HDDs) that is plugged into a computer.
 On Enterprise users, the option will automatically launch a popup with the Scan Window that runs;

-USB Silent Mode Scan- do not display a Scan window on the end-user computer.
-This option works only for USB Removable Devices (it does not work with other plug and play devices like headphones, cameras, mouses or keyboards).
+USB Silent Mode Scan - do not display a Scan window on the end-user computer.
+This option works only for USB Removable Devices (it does not work with other plug-and-play devices like headphones, cameras, mouses, or keyboards).
 This feature can be turned on only if AutoScan USB Ports is turned on.
 The endpoints will be scanned in real-time to catch both known and unknown threats.
 This feature will scan all actions performed on any file, such as read, write or execute so that malicious activities can be detected immediately;

 Agent Baloon Notifications - allow the HEIMDAL Agent to display a balloon notification on detected files.

 Isolate on Tamper Detection - isolates a computer from the Internet if the HEIMDAL Security services are tampered with.
 The Firewall product will be enabled if it is disabled;

 Allow users to stop AV Service - allows the end-users to stop the Heimdal Antivirus service on the endpoint based on a password set by the IT Administrator.
 Once enabled, you can set the password and the Auto-Restart interval for the Antivirus service (between 2 and 60 minutes).
 Password must be greater than 6 characters, and the Pause interval is in the range of 2-60 minutes:

 Allow Manual Scan - enables/disables the ability of the end-user to start any scan directly from the HEIMDAL Agent;